ekazaev/route-composer/README.md

 #### 3. Action

-`Action` instance explains router **how view controller created by a `Factory` should be integrated in to a view controller stack**.
-Most likely you will not need to implement your own actions because library provides actions for most of default action that can be done in
+The `Action` instance explains to the router **how the view controller is created by a `Factory` should be integrated into to a view controller stack**.
+Most likely, you will not need to implement your own actions because the library provides actions for most of the default actions that can be done in
-`UIKit` like (`PresentModally`, `AddTab`, `PushToNavigation` etc.) , you may need to implement your own actions if you are implementing something unusual.
+`UIKit` like (`PresentModally`, `AddTab`, `PushToNavigation` etc.), you may need to implement your own actions if you are implementing something unusual.

-Check example app to see custom action implementation.
+Check example app to see a custom action implementation.

-*Example: As you most likely will not need to implement your own actions, lets look at the implementation of `PresentModally` provided by a library:*
+*Example: As you most likely will not need to implement your own actions, let's look at the implementation of `PresentModally` provided by a library:*

 ```swift